ruyrybeyro/z80-tests-zx/DOCUMENTATION.md

 This Z80 assembly implementation identifies processor variants using three detection algorithms.
 Sergey Kiselev originally developed the program in Intel 8080 assembly syntax for CP/M systems using Z80 SIO interrupt vector registers.
 Rui Ribeiro later translated and ported it to Timex 2068/2048 platforms, ZX Spectrum 128K/48K+AY systems, and ZX Spectrum 48K systems without AY.

+## Historical Context

+Intel began introducing CPUs with a proper `CPUID` instruction only in the mid-1990s, starting with the Pentium processor.
+Prior to this development, processor identification relied entirely on exploiting quirks and undocumented behaviors.
+This Z80 identification implementation exemplifies the techniques employed during that era—the systematic exploitation of implementation-specific behaviors, undocumented instructions, and silicon-level differences to create unique processor fingerprints.
+The methods documented herein represent the fundamental approach that was necessary for processor identification throughout the entire 8-bit and early 16-bit computing era.

+After fifty years of community tinkering and reverse engineering, Z80 variants hold few hidden secrets and have been extensively documented by enthusiasts, researchers, and hardware developers.
+The detection methods presented here build upon decades of collective knowledge about silicon-level implementation differences, manufacturing variations, and undocumented instruction behaviors that the community has systematically catalogued and verified across countless processor specimens.

+## Practical Applications

+**Hardware Authentication**: Identifying counterfeit or remarked processors, including Chinese forgeries such as U880 processors relabeled with laser-etched Zilog markings.
+Such forgeries present a real issue in the vintage computing market, as U880 processors behave quite differently from genuine Zilog Z80s and can cause strange issues or failures in Z80 congruency tests.
+This is additionally useful when CPU markings have faded with age or have been intentionally defaced, making visual identification unreliable or impossible.

+**Hardware Diagnostics**: Identifying dead or decaying chips, though vintage Z80 processors have generally proven more resilient to aging than initially expected.

+**Retro Computing**: Determining which specific CPU variant is installed in Z80-based retro computers, which can be crucial for compatibility, performance optimization, and historical accuracy in restoration projects.

+**Emulation Development**: Serving as a benchmark to evaluate the accuracy of Z80 emulation, helping emulator developers ensure their implementations correctly replicate the behavioral differences between various Z80 family members.

 ## 1. NMOS/CMOS Technology Detection (`TESTCMOS`)

 **Algorithm**: Exploits implementation-specific behavior of undocumented opcode `EDh 71h` (`OUT (C),0`) to distinguish between NMOS and CMOS silicon technologies.